nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

 ## <center>How to build and install a plug-in</center>

-This page describes how to build new Weasis plug-ins and how they can be incorporated to the distributions, see also this [page](../../../getting-started/guidelines) for the IDE configuration.
+This page describes how to build new Weasis plug-ins and how they can be incorporated into the distributions, see also this [page](../../../getting-started/guidelines) for the IDE configuration.

 ### List of plug-ins types

 - Media viewer or editor (main central panel that implements `ViewerPlugin` or `ImageViewerPlugin` and the factory implements `SeriesViewerFactory`)
-- Toolbar associated to a viewer (implements `Toolbar`)
+- Toolbar associated with a viewer (implements `Toolbar`)
-- Tool associated to a viewer (right panel that implements `DockableTool`)
+- Tool associated with a viewer (right panel that implements `DockableTool`)
-- Data explorer (data model implements `DataExplorerModel` and data view implements `DataExplorerView`, and the factory implements `DataExplorerViewFactory`)
+- Data Explorer (data model implements `DataExplorerModel` and data view implements `DataExplorerView`, and the factory implements `DataExplorerViewFactory`)
 - Import data into an explorer (ex. `ImportDicom` and the factory implements `DicomImportFactory`)
 - Export data into an explorer (ex. `ExportDicom` and the factory implements `DicomExportFactory`)
 - DICOM editor or viewer for special modalities (`DicomSpecialElementFactory` and `SeriesViewerFactory`), see weasis-dicom-sr
 - Media codec (implements `Codec`)
-- Perferences (implements `PreferencesPageFactory`)
+- Preferences (implements `PreferencesPageFactory`)
 - UI aggregator.
 This is the application main user interface bundle.
 The maven artifact of this bundle must be defined in config.properties (ex. weasis.main.ui=weasis-base-ui)

 {{% notice tip %}}